Nikki Beach Luxury Worldwide Tour !

 Deb Lewis Speaks to Toronto Don Valley Rotary

-March 16, 2010 by Lisa
+March 16, 2010 by cityevents2

-Filed under Non-Profit Events, Other
+Filed under Non-Profit Events

 In his inauguration speech Barack Obama spoke to the citizens of the world and reminded us that we each have a responsibility to the wider community.
 That is to look after those less fortunate than ourselves.